AnthonyCxx/Notes-and-Writeups/C++/Anatomy of a C++ Program.md

 int main()
 {
-    // This is a comment

     /*
         This is a
         multi-line comment
     */

-    cout << "Hello, world!" << endl;
+    // Writes 'Hello, World!' to the screen cout << "Hello, world!" << endl;

     return 0;